FormidableLabs/nextjs-sanity-fe/README.md

 There are two main categories for which purging is necessary.

 1. Deployments of new code - Vercel automatically purges on deployment.
-Todo: purge fastly cache on deployment.
+(TODO: purge fastly cache on deployment).
 2. Content modifications in Sanity Studio

 The following simplified process diagram illustrates what conditions are checked when content is modified.

 ![Process Diagram](./docs/img/purging-diagram.png)

-#### Category PLP page i.e. (`/categories/tops`)
+#### Category PLP page i.e. (`/categories/pastries`)

-A Category PLP page lists all products for a given Category.
+A Category Product List Page lists all products for a given Category.

 When a product is created, updated, or deleted, we should purge the associated category page.